aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 The greatest danger could be your stupidity.

-Last update: Sat Dec  7 05:08:42 2024
+Last update: Sun Dec  8 05:08:41 2024

 ### Let's play! 🎮